viabledish/retsly-js-interview/README.md

 To use the tests, you will need to install Node -- you can do this via the [download page](http://nodejs.org/#download) or using [Homebrew](http://mxcl.github.com/homebrew/) if you are on a Mac.

-Note that on Windows, there are some reports that you will need to restart after installing Node - see #12.

 You can clone or download this repo.
 Once you have done so, from the root directory of the repo, run: